-If you have a criminal record that includes any of the following, you will not be eligible for asylum:
+If you are a non-citizen in the U.S. and you have a record that includes any of the following, you will not be eligible for asylum:

 These criminal bars to asylum are mandatory.
-That is, even if you meet the definition of a “refugee,” you will not be granted asylum once an Asylum Officer or an Immigration Judge finds that a criminal bar applies to you.
-Also, if you are applying “derivatively” through your spouse or parent who obtains asylum, but a criminal bar applies to you, you will not be eligible for asylum.
+(See I.N.A. § 208(b)(2)(A) or 8 U.S.C. § 1158(b)(2)(A).)
+That is, even if you meet the definition of a "refugee," you will not be granted asylum once an Asylum Officer or an Immigration Judge finds that a criminal bar applies to you.
+Also, if you are applying "derivatively" through your spouse or parent who obtains asylum, but a criminal bar applies to you, you will not be eligible for asylum.

-Also, the U.S. government will fingerprint you and run a full criminal background check on you – it typically includes your record in and outside the United States.
+Also, the U.S. government will fingerprint and run a full criminal background check on you—it typically includes your record in and outside the United States.

 Once the U.S. government presents evidence that one of the criminal bars applies to you, you will then have to show by a "preponderance of the evidence" that the bar does not apply to you: That is, you will have to prove that it is more than 50% likely that the bar does not apply.
 Therefore, you must provide information during your asylum interview or when you are before an Immigration Judge that helps to explain your criminal record.
 If there is any chance that your criminal record might result in a mandatory bar, you should consult an immigration attorney who is experienced in this aspect of the immigration laws.